robinroy03/RoadmapGPT/README.md

 ## TODO

-- [ ] Host the website (will do tomorrow).
+- [X] Host the website
 - [ ] A better graph rendering (If you're a js developer and interested, make a PR)
 - [ ] Improve the backend with better prompts, asking the user to give topics he is familiar with already to make it more customizable.

-The frontend is okayish, it is not necessary to overdo it, but minimalistic UI/UX designs are appreciated.
-Also will need a better frontend when more complicated user inputs are to be taken.

 ## How to run

 Go to the root directory and type
 ```
-$python -m streamlit run src/streamlitfront/main.py
+$streamlit run main.py
 ```

+The basic version of the application is written with streamlit.
+It'll be a lot more flexible if done with js.